vivaria/edisonrul.ing/docs/source/cards/p/phantom-cricket.md

 ### Card Rulings

-●This card’s effect targets 1 face-down monster.
+*   This card’s effect targets 1 face-down monster.
-●If the targeted monster is flipped face-up by an effect chained to this card’s effect, it won't be returned to the top of its owner’s Deck.
+*   If the targeted monster is flipped face-up by an effect chained to this card’s effect, it won't be returned to the top of its owner’s Deck.